TechieTeee/Big-Data-Grocery-Trends/README.md

  Dataset Contains 3.4 Million Orders and More than 200k Unique Users that Has Been Anonymized Dataset Published by Instacart

- Project Focuses on EDA in Python and ETL wth Spark
+ Project Focuses on EDA in Python and ETL wth Spark and Optimizing Pipelines for Big Data

 # **Tools Used**
 * Python